vaquarkhan/okta-react-routing-example/README.md

-# Consume a GraphQL API from Angular Example
+# React Routing

-This repository shows you how to consume a GraphQL API from Angular.
-Please read [How to Consume a GraphQL API from Angular][blog] to see how it was created.
+This repository shows you how to use Okta in a React application without the benefit of `react-router`.
+Please read [React Routing][blog] to see how it was created.

 **Prerequisites:**